 Lead Test Results

 School City of Mishawaka (SCM) signed up for a free lead testing program that was offered to all Indiana public schools that use municipal water.
-Sampes were taken at all SCM schools from October, 2017 through February, 2018 with the final results coming in March, 2018.
+Samples were taken at all SCM schools from October 2017 through February 2018 with the final results coming in March 2018.

 Water samples were taken from 398 fixtures throughout all 9 SCM schools.
 Only 22 (or 6%) tested over 15 ppb.
 Please note the majority of the 22 samples came from fixtures that are not used for drinking water and/or came from seldom used fixtures.
-As results came in, each of these 22 fixtures were immediately taken off line and have now been remediated according to state recommendations.
+As results came in, each of these 22 fixtures was immediately taken offline and has now been remediated according to state recommendations.

 A summary of the corporation's lead tests and individual school details recorded by the state can be found at Indiana Lead Test Results for Schools.

 - John Young Middle School

 Samples from 2 fixtures each that showed levels just slightly above the recommended level: